TykTechnologies/tyk-docs-hugo/tyk-docs/content/debugging-series/on-prem-debugging.md

   - /debugging-series/on-prem-debugging/
 ---

-This guide should help a user of Tyk's self managed offering in debugging common issues.
+This guide should help a user of Tyk Self-Managed in debugging common issues.
 A helpful way to go about this is by:

 1. Isolating your components to see where the error is coming from
 2. Enabling debug logs to ensure you get all the information you need